What is An Ovary Sparing Spay (OSS) and Is It Right for Your Dachshund?

 For example, spayed female dogs are less likely to roam when in heat, urinate frequently or “mark”, and be less irritable and aggressive (because a female experiencing heat cycles can be).

-Unfortunately, scientists are finding that removing a female dog’s hormones may create as many, or more, behavioral problems as it was supposed to help.
+Unfortunately, scientists are discovering that removing a female dog’s hormones may create as many, or more, behavioral problems as it was supposed to help.

 As Dr. Deborah Duffy puts it, in her presentation Non-reproductive Effects of Spaying and Neutering on Behavior in Dogs, “For most behaviors, spaying/neutering was associated with worse behavior, contrary to conventional wisdom”

-Dr. Stanley Coren, in a Psychology Today article, discussed two valuable and reliable studies that show removing a female dogs reproductive hormones can actually increases aggression, fearfulness, and anxiety in the dog, as well as make them more difficult to train.
+Dr. Stanley Coren, in a Psychology Today article, discussed two valuable and reliable studies that show removing a female dog’s reproductive hormones can actually increase aggression, fearfulness, and anxiety in the dog, as well as make them more difficult to train.

 Dr. Stanley Coren found: